codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-products.md

 %}

 #### Features
-Displays issue-tracking information that correlates software features with their deployment, showing which features are included in a release.
-Useful for project/product managers to identify which feature is in production and when it was released into production.
+Issue-tracking information linking features with their deployment.
 * Bug/feature request and description
 * User to whom the bug/feature request is assigned
 * Status of the bug/feature request
 * Promotion information
-* Cluster and namespace the application is deployed to
+* Cluster and Namespace the application is deployed to

 {% include
 	image.html